Moving Forward on Digital Infrastructure

 Outcome: Data points for every decision the community must make, and clarity on the economic case for investing in digital infrastructure – all while saving them time and money over the traditional broadband feasibility approaches that are typically taken and often fall short of meeting all the needs.

 Community Readiness – are local stakeholders bought-in and is the community ready to take-on broadband and smart city initiatives?
 If not, what are the gaps that need to be addressed?

 Outcome: Control over the process through assessment of readiness and buy-in of local stakeholders, along with priorities for broadband and smart city initiatives

-Current state of broadband and market demand assessment to understand how residents and businesses are connected, using and benefitting from broadband – as well as capturing demand and sign-ups for new services.
+Current state of broadband and market demand assessment to understand how residents and businesses are connected, using and benefiting from broadband – as well as capturing demand and sign-ups for new services.

 Outcome: Empirical evidence base on whether residents and businesses are getting the broadband they are paying for – and the level of broadband and value-added they want and need

 Community infrastructure and technology assets assessment and planning – What do we have?
 What do we need?
 Uses market data from current state of broadband assessment for prioritizing and scaling implementation.

 Outcome: Investment cost, partner definition, system design and engineering, operations and maintenance plans, organizational structure, business planning, etc. that will provide the community the platform for digital transformation and innovation